Get in Touch with Ascend Autism!

 More than 20 studies have established that intensive and long-term therapy using ABA principles improves outcomes for many, but not all children with ASD.
 “Intensive” and “long-term” refer to programs providing 25-40 hours per week of therapy for 1-3 years.
 These studies show gains in language development, social functioning, intellectual functioning, and daily living skills.
 Studies with adults show similar results.

-At Ascend Autism, a Board Certified Behavior Analyst is responsible for evaluating your child and determining the most appropriate treatment plan for their needs.
+At Ascend Autism, a Board Certified Behavior Analyst is responsible for evaluating your child and determining the most appropriate treatment plan for their needs, as well as making any necessary updates to the treatment plan over time.

 A BT or RBT is primarily responsible for the direct implementation of behavior-analytic services and practices under the close supervision of a BCBA.
 Behavior Techs typically work one-on-one with the child in therapy sessions but do not design the intervention or assessment plans.

-Following successful performance as a BT, many pursue the advanced step of becoming an RBT.
+Following successful performance as a BT and interest in furthering their ABA knowledge, many pursue the additional step of becoming an RBT.
 RBT is a nationally recognized certification from the Behavior Analyst Certification Board (BACB).
-To achieve the certification, one must complete 40-hours of training, pass a competency assessment, and a proctored exam.
-After receiving the certification, an RBT is cleared to work with children with ASD.
+To achieve the certification, one must complete 40-hours of standardized training, pass a competency assessment, and a proctored exam.
 RBTs are required to complete annual competency assessments to maintain their credentials.